TCAI's Approach to Artificial Consciousness: Framework and Definition

 1. Iterative Learning Architecture

-The ACM develops consciousness through:
+The TCAI develops consciousness through.

 - Structured simulation environments